zaiah-dj/nw/README.md

 </p>

 <p>
-The Recvr structure is used by nw to keep track of the status of each request.
+The Recvr structure is used by tmnw to keep track of the status of each request.
 To keep it simple, pretty much <i>every</i> possible piece of metadata about an open socket connection is stored here.
 I could go into great detail about how much data is stored here, but I'll let the code speak for me this time:
 </p>

 <pre>